Homelessness in Germany

-Researchers maintain that the legal definition of homelessness in Germany is quite narrow.
 In addition, the country has yet to publish statistics on homelessness at a Federal Level despite it being an ongoing and widespread matter.

-Background
+History

 Prior to WWII

 In 1933, the Nazi Party passed a Law "against Habitual and Dangerous Criminals", which allowed for the relocation of beggars, homeless, and the unemployed to concentration camps.

 WWII and its impact

-In 1942, British bombing raids destroyed a total of 3.6 millions homes, with 7.5 million Germans left homeless.
+In 1942, British bombing raids destroyed a total of 3.6 million homes, with 7.5 million Germans left homeless.